github/copilot-docs/docs/visualstudiocode/gettingstarted.md

 <img alt="Not in the preview" src="resources/not-in-preview.png" width="600"></img>

-After installation, a GitHub Copilot icon should appear in the status-panel at the bottom of your VSCode window.
+After installation, a GitHub Copilot icon should appear in the status-panel at the bottom of your Visual Studio Code window.

 Having problems installing?
 Visit the [Feedback forum](https://github.com/github/feedback/discussions/categories/copilot-feedback).